rwdavies/hotspotDeath/mice/document_F_2014_10_27/Readme.md

 ---

-## PWK results on CAST top results
+## PWK results at CAST top results

-Other methods have implied that M. m. musculus might have a PRDM9 allele similar to the CAST motif, but there are no de novo PWK motifs.
-Here, we look at the p-values for the top CAST motif in the other strainw
+Other studies have found that M. m. musculus has a PRDM9 allele similar to the CAST motif, but while we found a denovo CAST motif similar to published work, here we found no de novo PWK motifs.
+Here, we look at the p-values for the motifs in the top CAST cluster in the other strains

 Test: lin